Antonin

 again at the conservatory, of which he become the director in 1901.

-Dvorak's final works were mostly operas and he himself explained that
+Antonin Dvorak's final works were mostly operas and he himself

 he considered them very important for the nation, because large

-portions of the society hear it and often.
+portions of the society would hear them and often.

 His last composition was the opera Armida; during the first performance